Get the kit — A$297

 What you need ready:

 Common delay: Incomplete documentation.
 If the auditor requests additional documents or identifies gaps requiring you to create new policies or procedures, the desktop phase extends until these are submitted.
-This is the stage where having pre-prepared documentation (such as the SIL Rescue Kit) makes the biggest difference to your timeline.
+This is the stage where having pre-prepared documentation (such as the Complete SIL Kit) makes the biggest difference to your timeline.

 Stage 5: On-Site Audit (Weeks 8-14)